rafeca/dotfiles/Readme.md

     $ photohop/configure.sh

+Enable the custom profile.
+Go to `Window → Workspace` and select the `rafeca workspace`.

 Reduce the Cache Levels.
 Go to `Photoshop → Preferences → Performance`.
 Enter a value of `1` in the Cache Levels text box.

 Reduce Amount of History States.
 Go to `Photoshop → Preferences → Performance`.
 Enter `10` in the History States text box.